OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

 * passive - meaning that the stage can be applied, but might be missing details
 * disabled - meaning that the study has insuffient information for this stage

+The default values for no `stageActivation` are to assume that `enabled` has `minViewports` of 1, and `passive` has `minViewports=0`.
+That is, enable the stage if at least one viewport is filled, and make it passive if no viewports are filled.

-The setting for these are controlled by the stageActivation property, for example
+The setting for these are controlled by the stageActivation property, for example the following:

 ```javascript
 stageActivation: {